Anjana-Rose/PESU-IO/README2.md

 10. marketting of the game

 BUSINESS ACTIONS AND OUTCOMES

--improve accessibility by allowing the user to switch between multiple devices -mobile versions of the game
+- improve accessibility by allowing the user to switch between multiple devices
+- mobile versions of the game
--improve marketting to give a unique image to the game
+- improve marketting to give a unique image to the game